giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 during the actual lifetime of the required function or application.

-This same approach is being taken nowadays for characterizing bundles of resources on the so-called Network Function Virtualization Infrastructure (NFVI) Points of Presence (PoPs) being deployed by the telco operators.
+This same approach is being taken for characterizing bundles of resources on the so-called Network Function Virtualization Infrastructure Points of Presence (NFVI-PoPs) being deployed by the telco operators.
 For instance, the Common Network Function Virtualisation Infrastructure Telecom Taskforce
-(CNTT) {{CNTT}}}}, {{GSMA}}, jointly hosted by GSMA and the Linux Foundation, intends to harmonize the definition of above-mentioned computing capability instances or flavors for abstracting capabilities of the underlying NFVI, facilitating a more efficient utilization of the infrastructure and simplifying the integration and certification
+(CNTT) {{CNTT}}, jointly hosted by GSMA
+{{GSMA}} and the Linux Foundation, intends to harmonize the definition of instances and flavors for abstracting capabilities of the underlying NFVI, facilitating a more efficient utilization of the infrastructure and simplifying the integration and certification